[updated March 2026]

 I’ve been taking photos in and around water for as along as I’ve been a photographer.
 There is something magical about water; the movement, the sound, the reflections.
 Being in and around water feeds something basic in my soul.
 Because of this, it’s only natural that water would make it into my toy photography.
 Some of my favorite toy images have been taken in water.

 While water is beautiful to photograph, it’s not easy to work with.
 It can be unpredictable; water can steal your LEGO and it can leave you soaking wet.
-But even with these hazards, the final results are often worth it.
+But even with these hazards, the final results are worth it.

 Tips For Water Photography